Snowshoe: Descending

-Snowshoeing expands the potential for exercise available in the wintertime.
-As of 2006, at least 500 American schools, mostly but not exclusively in the Northeast have started offering snowshoe programs in their physical education classes to help combat obesity.
-It had the added benefit of being gentler on the feet than walking or running the equivalent routes, since snow cushions the foot's impact.

-For the same reason, it is less detrimental to the environment, since the snow likewise buffers the earth against the impact of so many hikers and campers, cutting back on trail erosion and other effects of heavy use.

-Snowshoeing makes even familiar hikes different and new.
-It allows people to explore hard-to-reach places in snowy frontiers, and if the snow is deep enough, obstacles such as large boulders and fallen logs can be more easily bypassed.

 Adverse effects

 Immoderate snowshoeing may lead to serious lameness of the feet and ankles due to the abnormal gait required to lift the snowshoe over the surface of the snow.
 Canadian voyageurs called this phenomenon mal de raquette, or "snowshoe sickness".
 This can potentially be very dangerous for a snowshoer stricken in a remote area.
 Although modern snowshoes are much lighter and more comfortable, making mal de raquette rarer, it is still a danger for those who use snowshoes extensively.
 In the past, snowshoers have carried pain relief medications such as tramadol to allow for easier movement of the legs in such an emergency situation.

 Nonetheless, many snowshoers find that their legs, particularly their calf muscles, take some time to get used to snowshoeing again at the start of each winter.
 Frequently the first serious trip leaves them sore for several days afterwards.

 In rotten snow, bridging traditional snowshoes (placing them so that they are supported only at the ends) can cause them to break.
 A lack of snowshoes can be life-threatening if it unexpectedly strands the snowshoer far from help.